VCGithubCode/portfolio-project-2/README.md

 Depending on which option the user selects, they will presented with an input field for their date of birth and be provided with their age when they select the calculate button...

-![What year was I born?](assets/images/born-calc.avif) Or the year they were born in when they provide their age in years...
+![What year was I born?](assets/images/born-calc.avif)

+...or the year they were born in when they provide their age in years...

-![Days between dates calculator?](assets/images/difference-calc.avif) Or the difference in days between two dates when they provide two dates.
+![Days between dates calculator?](assets/images/difference-calc.avif)

+...or the difference in days between two dates when they provide two dates.

 * ## Recalculate button
 ![Recalculate button](assets/images/recalculate-button.avif)